arescout/Group_F/README.md

 GAMESPLAYED: Number of games played
 PLAYERSCORE: Follows by a player name and player score.
 Is printed in ascending order.
 NEXTPLAYERS: Follows by names of the next players and their color.
 Format -> "Player1:W Player2:B"

+## Endfile
+The endfile is sent out once all games has been played, indicating that the tournament is over.
+It only contains the ENDFILE keyword and the final scores.